maximilien/kn-source-github/README.md

 # kn-source-github

-Kn plugin for GitHub event source
+The `kn-github` plugin for managing GiHub sources events on Knative using the `kn` client